bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- Heavy Rain and Windy
+- Rain
-- 90% humidity
+- 91% humidity
-- 12 mph wind
+- 20 mph wind
-- 100% cloud cover
+- 85% cloud cover
 - 36 AQI 🟩
-- 0.28 inches of rain in the past 24 hours
+- 0.25 inches of rain in the past 24 hours
-- 1.7 inches of rain expected in the next 48 hours
+- 2.86 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>